Singulink/Singulink.Reflection.Caster/README.md

 ## Usage

 All the functionality is exposed via static methods the `Caster` class.
-If the types are statically known then the generic methods are the fastest and easiest to use.
+If the types are known at compile time then the generic methods are the fastest and easiest to use.
 For example, if you wanted to write a method that converts a generic value to a generic enum, you could do this:

 ```c#
 // Convert input to an enum type: